Looking at the Different Leadership Styles: Direct, Spirited, Considerate, Systematic - HRDQ

 Looking at the Different Leadership Styles: Direct, Spirited, Considerate, Systematic

-Leadership is the process of influencing others to work toward predetermined goals.
-As a leader, knowing your leadership style will help you navigate complex work situations with ease.
-Style is defined as the way a person usually behaves when he or she is able to do things their own way.
-If you put leadership and style together, leadership style is created: a person’s unique way of influencing others to work toward goals.
+Style is defined as the way a person usually behaves when they can do things their own way.
+When you combine leadership and style, a leadership style is created: a person’s unique way of influencing others to work toward shared goals.

 The most effective leaders adapt their leadership styles for each situation they encounter.
 They need to know when to be flexible, when to negotiate, and when to be firm.
-All styles have a degree of assertiveness and expressiveness.
-Assertiveness is how a person tries to influence other people’s thoughts and actions.
-Expressiveness is how a person displays their emotions when interacting with others.

-Four Types of Leadership
+The Four Types of Leadership Styles

-1. Direct – Direct leaders have high assertiveness and low expressiveness.
+1. Direct: Direct leaders have high assertiveness and low expressiveness.
 They lead by taking charge.

-2. Spirited – Spirited leaders have high assertiveness and high expressiveness.
+2. Spirited: Spirited leaders have high assertiveness and high expressiveness.
 They lead by inspiring.

-3. Considerate – Considerate leaders have low assertiveness and high expressiveness.
+3. Considerate: Considerate leaders have low assertiveness and high expressiveness.
 They lead by building group harmony.

 Benefits and Drawbacks of Each Style